Skywalx/simple-player-authentication/README.md

 # :wrench: Future Improvements

+- More hashing algorithms such as: Bcrypt and Scrypt
 - More storage options such as: MySQL, PostgreSQL and MSSQL

 :exclamation: Attention: This is not a decisive list!
 There is no roadmap for this Minecraft plugin so new features